lrodrigueztevar/GuideStack/README.md

 ```
 docker build -t lrodrigueztevar/guidestack .
 ```
-Finally, run a container with this image with:
+Finally, run a container using this image with:
 ```
 docker run -p 3000:3000 lrodrigueztevar/guidestack
 ```